 Other sign manufacturers, particularly those in the fire industry, while accepting the requirement of the directive for common graphical symbols, recognised that some research and work to develop this type of graphical symbol had already been successfully implemented in the BS 5499: Part 1: 1990 standard.
 The BS symbols, which were also accepted by the Health and Safety Executive and HM Inspectorate, were chosen to meet the new requirements.
 With two official documents containing two different design styles, it is no surprise that there now exists a cocktail of sign designs within the UK’s public and commercial buildings.
 As a result, the sign industry often clashed over which is the correct sign, neither sign can afford to be ‘wrong’.
 They had set their production lines according to the design they had chosen at a considerable capital cost and the potential cost of replacing signs already sold, which could become a demand if their sign type was to be proven unacceptable, must also be considered.

-An international standard, ISO 3864, recently became BS ISO 3864 and replaced BS5499.
-This new standard, which is very similar to BS 5499, will finally resolve the issue of varying fire exit signs.
+An international standard, ISO 3864, became BS ISO 3864 and has replaced BS5499-1.
+This new standard, which is very similar to BS 5499-1, finally resolves the issue of varying fire exit signs.
 Signs manufactured to BS5499 should conform to the new standard.

-The over-arching standard ISO 7010 (Graphical symbols-Safety colours and safety signs-Registered safety signs), which refers to ISO 3864 for the precise design of fire exit signs, has become BS EN ISO 7010 and will eventually introduce consistency within Europe, as will be automatically adopted as the domestic standard within all member states of the European Union.
+The over-arching standard ISO 7010 (Graphical symbols-Safety colours and safety signs-Registered safety signs), which refers to ISO 3864 for the precise design of fire exit signs, became BS EN ISO 7010 and introduced consistency within Europe, being automatically adopted as the domestic standard within all member states of the European Union.
 All workplaces, including merchant and passenger vessels will be required to implement and display the new graphical symbols for safety communication.
 The objective is to ensure that graphical symbols with the highest comprehension credentials are used.